NEU-DSG/tapas-docs/dev-docs/serversetup.md

 Parts and dependencies:

 * Java at version 8+;
-* eXist-DB at a version between 2.2 and 3.6.1 (version 2.2 can't be run with Java 9+); and
+* eXist-DB at a version between 2.2 and 3.6.1 (version 2.2 _must_ be run with Java 8); and
-* the TAPAS-xq app.
+* the TAPAS-xq app, which requires
+	* the XQJSON EXPath package (available in the eXist package repository, but deprecated in favor of JSON-to-XML conversion methods introduced in XQuery 3.1).

 Useful links: